aembke/fred.rs/README.md

 * Supports Lua scripts.
 * Supports streaming results from the `MONITOR` command.
 * Supports custom commands provided by third party modules.
-* Supports connections over TLS.
+* Supports Unix sockets and TLS connections.
 * Handles cluster rebalancing operations without downtime or errors.
-* Supports various scanning functions.
+* Supports streaming interfaces for scanning functions.
-* Automatically [pipeline](https://redis.io/topics/pipelining) requests, with an option for callers to disable this.
+* Options to automatically [pipeline](https://redis.io/topics/pipelining) requests when possible.
 * Automatically retry requests under bad network conditions.
 * Support for configuring global settings that can affect performance under different network conditions.
 Callers can configure backpressure settings, when and how the underlying socket is flushed, and how many times requests are attempted.
 * Built-in tracking for network latency and payload size metrics.